 It doesn’t work in IE6, if you care.
 But the places where I’ve needed this trick, I don’t care.

 Like this Article?
 Subscribe to get every article sent to your email.

-- Experiments with cascading style sheets Every once in a while, I like to use StumbleUpon to see what's out there.
+- Experiments with CSS Every once in a while, I like to use StumbleUpon to see what's out there.
 Tonight, I found this site.
 This is probably the best CSS site I've seen yet.
-Not just a bunch […]
+Not just a bunch of how-to […]

 - Secret to Unique FavIcon.ico files in DotNetNuke Well, it was a secret to me until yesterday anyhow.If you are running a DotNetNuke installation with multiple portals, you may have noticed that even if you replace the FavIcon.ico […]

 - Finding a CSS Class Definition A couple of weeks ago I pointed out that you could easily find the definition of a property, method, variable, or class by right-clicking the item and selecting, "Go To Definition" from […]

 - ASP.NET Debugger Timeout . . .
 Solution Found ... and such a simple solution!I've been fighting this one for quite a while.
 Glad someone figured out a way around it.Vault of Thoughts - .NET Blog - ASP.NET Debugger Timeout In […]